Zerthox/JS-Utils/documentation.md

 ```

 ### Get `a.get(i)`
->Get the last entry with the index `i` from an array.
+>Get the entry with the index `i` from an array.
 Negative indexes count from the last entry.
 **Arguments:** `i: integer`
 ```js
 var a = [1, 2, 3, 4, 5];